Just when I thought I was out, they pull me back in

 Baseball was bigger than life when I was young.
 It was everything to me.
 I played Little League, Pinto, Pony, and Colt ball.
 I was mediocre, but that didn’t stop me from dreaming of being a big leaguer.
 All that came to an abrupt halt when high school rolled around and it became clear I didn’t have the talent.

 My playing days were over, but my love for the game persisted.
-I lived in South Pasadena for a while in 1991-1992 with my first wife and our young daughter.
+I lived in South Pasadena for a while in 1991-1992 with my wife at the time and our young daughter.
 We were so close to Dodger Stadium we’d sometimes decide to go to a 7:05 p.m. game at 6:30 and get there by game time.
 Parking was cheap, and we could get field level seats for about $10.
 It felt like Dodger Stadium was our neighborhood hangout.
 We’d go to a game for about what we’d spend at the movies.
 It was glorious.

 I drifted away from sports about 20 years ago after an unfortunate encounter with an LA sports legend left me with a very bad taste in my mouth.
 It was so disheartening that I stopped caring about pro sports altogether.